-Many of my nutrition clients are taking a creatine supplement to help boost energy levels and encourage muscle growth, but they’re wondering if creatine becomes less effective the longer they take it and if they should be cycling on and off of creatine to achieve the best results.
+Many of my nutrition clients are taking a creatine supplement to encourage muscle growth, but they’re wondering if creatine becomes less effective the longer they take it and if they should be cycling on and off to achieve the best results.

 What Does it Mean to Cycle Creatine?